 PLA isn’t a new material that has come about from 3D printing.
 It is quite a well-known material and has been used for several years before manufacturers made it into specialized filament for 3D printers to create objects.

-The known information about PLA is it definitely does degrade, but it takes several decades in optimal conditions to be able to degrade.
+The known information about PLA is, it does degrade but it takes many decades in optimal conditions to be able to degrade.

 If a PLA printed part is left in a non-humid environment with no sunlight and no mechanical force, it will almost certainly last centuries.
 The way PLA biodegrades is through a specific process where secondary chemicals are made to react to PLA and break it down structurally.